reserve-protocol/reserve-index-dtf/README.md

 The staking vault has ONLY a single owner:

-- Expected: Community Timelocked Governor
+- Expected: Timelock of Community Governor
 - Can add/remove reward tokens, set reward half-life, and set unstaking delay

 ### Trading